Eating and drinking in Spain

 Spirits and shots

-In mid-afternoon – or, let’s face it, even at breakfast – Spaniards take a copa of liqueur with their coffee, such as anís (similar to Pernod) or coñac, the local brandy, which has a distinct vanilla flavour.
+In mid-afternoon – or, let’s face it, sometimes even at breakfast – Spaniards take a copa of liqueur with their coffee, such as anís (which is similar to Pernod) or coñac, the local brandy, which has a distinct vanilla flavor.
 Most brandies are produced by the great sherry houses in Jerez (like Lepanto, Carlos I and Cardinal Mendoza), but two good ones that aren’t are the Armagnac-like Mascaró and Torres, both from Catalunya.
-Instead of brandy, at the end of a meal many places serve chupitos – little shot glasses of flavoured schnapps or local fire-water, such as Patxarán in Navarra and the Basque Country, Ratafía in Catalunya or Orujo in Galicia.
-One much-loved Galego custom is the queimada, when a large bowl of aguardiente (a herb-flavoured fiery liqueur) with fruit, sugar and coffee-grains is set alight and then drunk hot.
+Instead of brandy, at the end of a meal many places serve chupitos – little shot glasses of flavored schnapps or local firewater, such as Patxarán in Navarra and the Basque Country, Ratafía in Catalunya or Orujo in Galicia.
+One much-loved Galego custom is the queimada, when a large bowl of aguardiente (a herb-flavored fiery liqueur) with fruit, sugar and coffee grains is set alight and then drunk hot.